mattbornski/tzwhere/README.md

 ```

 Check the tests for more comprehensive usage, including determining the timezone offsets at arbitrary dates (very useful for scheduling future events expressed in local time).

+## Caching in cluster
+If application runs in cluster mode, tzwhere can proper handle it.
+In case of no cache, first worker makes the lock file and starts data calculation.
+When data is calculated, process write it in the cache file and removes the lock file.
+Other workers watching for the lock file changes and when its gone, them trying to load data from cache.
+So only one worker makes calculations, and other reuses its result.
+If cache exists, each worker tries to load it.

+## Events
+`tzwhere` is a EventEmitter itself and it emits data loading progression
+* `loading` - starting data load
+* `loaded` – data loaded.
+Provides an object `{ from: 'Source of load: cache|calc', time: ms }`
+* `lock` - data calculating in another process.
+Provides an object `{ state: 'watching|unlock', time: ms }`
+* `error` - provides an error object

 ## License